 As a comedy The Layover’s main task is to provide some laughs.
 It does so at certain times, but they are few and far between.
 Though, I do think Kate Upton flipping the bird in a pool would make a cool “reaction gif”.
 What doesn’t help is that Upton’s character is the bitchy one who goes to great lengths degrading her supposedly best friend.
 She borderlines on evil and her antics are often more vile than funny.
 They could be if they back fired at her, but they make you feel sorry for Daddario’s character.

 But the worst fault this movie makes is that it is never titillating.

 The Layover somehow manages to make Kate Upton look unflattering in a bathing suit.
 Why even put her in a bathing suit?
 Have they never seen her in a bikini?
 That woman is built for roles where she wears skimpy clothing and they manage to make her look rather bland in almost every scene.
-At one point I began to wonder if she pregnant during filming and they were trying to cover that up or something.
-There isn’t a single scene in the movie with her worthy of Yello’s Oh Yeah.
+At one point I began to wonder if she was pregnant during filming and they were trying to cover that up or something.
+There isn’t a single scene in the movie featuring her that would be worthy of Yello’s classic song Oh Yeah.
 Let’s face it, when you have a movie starring Kate Upton there should be at least one such scene.

 The Layover also tries to convince us that Upton would make use of a gigolo.
 Yeah, right.